-In the title essay he considers an anthology of sand as a clue to our nature of collecting and our need for unity in plurality:
+In the title essay, Calvino considers an anthology of sand as a clue to our nature of collecting and our need for unity in plurality:

 There is a person who collects sand.
-There is a person travels the world and—on arrival at a sea-shore, the banks of a river or lake, or desert, or wasteland—gathers a handful of sand and takes it away.
-On returning home, thousands of little jars are waiting, lined up on long shelves.. […] revealing a uniformity like the moon’s surface despite the differences in granularity and consistency.
+There is a person who travels the world and—on arrival at a sea-shore, the banks of a river or lake, or desert, or wasteland—gathers a handful of sand and takes it away.
+On returning home, thousands of little jars are waiting, lined up on long shelves […] revealing a uniformity like the moon’s surface despite the differences in granularity and consistency.

-In “The Traveller in the Map” he explores cartography, its universal continuity and presupposition of narrative:
+In “The Traveller in the Map,” Calvino explores cartography, its universal continuity, and presupposition of narrative:

 I finally came round to asking myself what is expressed in that sand of written words which I have strung together throughout my life, that sand that now seems to me to be so far away from the beaches and deserts of living.
 Perhaps by staring at the sand as sand, words as words, we can come close to understanding how and to what extent the world that has been ground down and eroded can still find in sand a foundation and model.

-Reading Calvino was transformative, like walking through a museum of humanity, observing everything with an exclusive cross-textual guide.
+Reading Collection of Sand is transformative, like walking through a museum of humanity, observing everything with an exclusive cross-textual guide.

-I’m fascinated with objects and have often thought the entirety of an object can be divided into two parts: what we made of them, i.e. their presupposed existence, formation, materiality; and—often distinct—what we make of them, i.e. how they are imbued with memory, narrative, and meaning, something I’ve written about in Precious Things We Keep Nearby.
+I’m fascinated with objects and have often thought the entirety of an object can be divided into two parts: what we made of them, i.e. their presupposed existence, formation, materiality; and—often distinct—what we make of them, i.e. how they are imbued with memory, narrative, and meaning.2

 There is one thing I seem to be starting to understand here in Kyoto: something I’ve learned through the gardens more than through the temples and palaces.
 The construction of a nature that can be mastered by the mind so that the mind can, in turn, receive a sense of rhythm and proportion from nature: that is how one could define the intention that has led to the layout of these gardens.

-Calvino is the kind of person you want to bring around the world, his mix of childlike curiosity and wise understanding of the abstract.
-His writing inspired my own investigation of walls after visiting Berlin.
+Calvino is the kind of person you want to bring around the world, with his mix of childlike curiosity and wise understanding of the abstract.3

-Read Collection of Sand to shed insight on other accounts of things meaningful, like Dani Shapiro’s navigation of personal objects in Still Writing or Penelope Lively’s remembered things that were the foundation of her memoirs.
+Collection of Sand sheds light on why things are meaningful outside of their purpose.
+Accompany it with Dani Shapiro’s navigation of personal objects in Still Writing or Penelope Lively’s remembered things that were the foundation of her memoirs.

-Calvino’s writing would also make a superb companion to Jun’ichiro Tanizaki’s In Praise of Shadows, a treatise on the beauty of the objects that are shadowed, murky, and dull.
-Both writers urged us to see differently by demonstrating how.
+Calvino’s writing would also make a superb companion to Jun’ichiro Tanizaki’s In Praise of Shadows, a treatise on how to see beauty differently and how some shape of beauty moves away the pall, lifts our chin to the spectral infinite.